aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 > This can be done by using either [json-schema-diff](https://www.npmjs.com/package/json-schema-diff), or [jsii-diff](https://github.com/aws/jsii/tree/main/packages/jsii-diff).

-If a breaking change is detected, we enforce that the next version to be released will include a major version bump. (i.e the commit was accompanied with a 'BREAKING CHANGE' notice)
+If a breaking change is detected, we enforce that the next version to be released will include a major version bump. (i.e the commit was accompanied with a *BREAKING CHANGE:* notice)

 > This can be done by storing the version prior to the bump, and comparing with the one after.